The SATA interface, which is one of the primary interfaces for connecting hard drives, has different versions. The most recent version being SATA 3.

 - SATA 3: 6.0 Gbps or 0.700 GB/s

 Therefore, the port can affect the performance of the connected hard drive.
-For instance, a SATA SSD if connected to SATA 3 port will function at 550 MB/s.
-The same if connected to SATA 2 port will work at half its speed.
+For instance, if connected to SATA 3 port, a SATA SSD will function at 550 MB/s.
+If connected to SATA 2 port, it will work at half its speed.

 SATA DATA and SATA Power Cables